Temporary Assistance for Needy Families: Funding and eligibility

 Currently, states spend only slightly more than one-quarter of their combined federal TANF funds and the state funds they must spend to meet TANF's "maintenance of effort" (MOE) requirement on basic assistance to meet the essential needs of families with children, and just another quarter on child care for low-income families and on activities to connect TANF families to work.
 They spend the rest of the funding on other types of services, including programs not aimed at improving employment opportunities for poor families.
 TANF does not require states to report on whom they serve with the federal or state funds they shift from cash assistance to other uses.

 In July 2012, the Department of Health and Human Services released a memo notifying states that they are able to apply for a waiver for the work requirements of the TANF program.
-Critics claim the waiver would allow states to provide assistance without having to enforce the work component of the program.
+Republicans claimed the waiver would allow states to provide assistance without having to enforce the work component of the program.
 The administration has stipulated that any waivers that weaken the work requirement will be rejected.
 The DHHS granted the waivers after several Governors requested more state control.
 The DHHS agreed to the waivers on the stipulation that they continue to meet all Federal requirements.
 States were given the right to submit their own plans and reporting methods only if they continued to meet Federal requirements and if the state programs proved to be more effective.

+In January 2026, the Department of Health and Human Services released a memo notifying all 50 states that the Child Care and Development Block Grant would no longer be sent until they independently satisfy their new, non-Congressionally approved requirements.
+Although the Trump administration has stated publicly and confirmed to multiple news agencies, North Carolina has confirmed they have not received any official information from the administration.
+These funding changes also coincided with the reported cancellation of funding to the TANF and the Social Services Block Grant to the specific states of California, Colorado, Illinois, Minnesota, and New York with similar reasoning.